SenseNet/sncom-resources/_guides/introduction.md

 - If you want to download the source code of sensenet you can do it on [Github](https://github.com/Sensenet/sensenet).
 There's also a [Sensenet organization](https://github.com/Sensenet) where all the Sensenet related tools, components, documentation and other resources are listed.
 Feel free to submit an issue or a pull request in the related Sensenet repo, we're eager to hear your thoughts, ideas and questions.

-- If you get stuck somewhere and need help check the [existing questions](http://stackoverflow.com/questions/tagged/sensenet) with the tag sensenet or [ask your own questions](http://stackoverflow.com/questions/ask?tags=sensenet) and let the community help you.
+- If you get stuck somewhere and need help check Stack Overflow for the [existing questions](http://stackoverflow.com/questions/tagged/sensenet) with the tag sensenet or [ask your own questions](http://stackoverflow.com/questions/ask?tags=sensenet) and let the community help you.

 - Learn the latest and greatest about sensenet through the stories of the development team on our [blog](/blog/).
 We share here our ’tips and tricks’, thoughts about implementing new technologies and about where we’re heading with the product.